goharbor/harbor/docs/configure_https.md

   docker login reg.yourdomain.com
 ```
 ##Troubleshooting
-1.` `You may get an intermediate certificate from a certificate issuer.
+1. You may get an intermediate certificate from a certificate issuer.
 In this case, you should merge the intermediate certificate with your own certificate to create a certificate bundle.
 You can achieve this by the below command:
 ```
   cat intermediate-certificate.pem >> yourdomain.com.crt
 ```
-2.` `On some systems where docker daemon runs, you may need to trust the certificate at OS level.
+2. On some systems where docker daemon runs, you may need to trust the certificate at OS level.
   On Ubuntu, this can be done by below commands:
 ```
   cp youdomain.com.crt /usr/local/share/ca-certificates/reg.yourdomain.com.crt